PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 Lets take a look the code in the [folder 06](https://github.com/PaulXiCao/cpp-module-dual-build/tree/master/06_multipleLibraries).

-It contains two seperate libraries (e.g. in folders `Lib{1,2}/`) and one `main.cpp` executable.
+It contains two separate libraries (e.g. in folders `Lib{1,2}/`) and one `main.cpp` executable.
 The `main.cpp` either imports modules or does header includes depending on the CMake option `ENABLE_MODULES`.

-The libraries themself contain the original hpp/cpp files (e.g. `Lib1/Lib1_header*`) as well as 2 files needed to build the wrapper module for each library (e.g. `Lib1/Lib1_module*`).
+The libraries themselves contain the original hpp/cpp files (e.g. `Lib1/Lib1_header*`) as well as 2 files needed to build the wrapper module for each library (e.g. `Lib1/Lib1_module*`).

-The complex parts are which seperation to introduce in the original files (using macros) and where to include them into the named module.
+The complex parts are which separation to introduce in the original files (using macros) and where to include them into the named module.

 Lets look at `Lib1/Lib1_header1.hpp` for example.